JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 We call Kotlin classes directly from Objective-C code.
 Kotlin `object` has the class method function `demoObject`, which allows us to get the only instance of the object and to call `DemoObject` methods on it.
-The standard pattern is used to create an instance of the `DemoClazz` class.
-We call the `[[ DemoDemoClazz alloc] init]` on Objective-C.
+The popular pattern is used to create an instance of the `DemoClazz` class.
+We call the `[[ DemoDemoClazz alloc] init]` on Objective-C. We may also use `[DemoDemoClazz new]` for constructors without parameters.
 Global functions from the Kotlin sources are scoped under the `Demo` class on Objective-C.
 All methods are turned into class methods of that class.
 The `strings` function is turned into `Demo.stringsStr` function in Objective-C, we are